-If an individual is inadmissible to enter Canada due to criminal, medical, or security reasons then an option to overcome the situation consists of applying for a Temporary Resident Permit.
+If an individual is inadmissible to enter Canada due to criminal, medical, or security reasons then an option to overcome the situation includes of applying for a Temporary Resident Permit.

 WHAT IS TEMPORARY RESIDENT PERMIT?

-- TRP as it sounds refers to a travel document that allows the individual an entry to Canada for a specified period of time.
+- The TRP refers to a travel document that allows an individual entry in to Canada for a specified period of time.
 A temporary resident permit differs from a temporary resident visa where a TR focuses on giving an individual who is inadmissible a chance to enter Canada.
-Temporary resident visa focuses on giving an individual a status document to show they have met the requirements for admission to Canada.
+Temporary resident visa focuses on giving an individual a status document to show they have met the requirements for admission into Canada.